 I’ve got to be honest.
 The Daily Getaways promotion is one that I’m always interested in.
 It’s a great chance to pick up some great travel deals that you won’t see anywhere else.
 For 10 years, the U.S. Travel Association has been running this fundraiser that features daily deals from many of the major travel companies.
-Here’s their description of the event:

-Many blogs go in depth into each offer and try to determine if the offer that day is a good deal.
+Many blogs cover the Daily Getaways in depth and try to determine if the offer that day is a good deal or not.
 We’re of the opinion that it’s up to each individual to determine if a deal is good or not because these offers are the ultimate Your Mileage May Vary situation.
-I’ve purchased things from Daily Getaways the last couple of years but each of those purchases were for a specific situation.
-Here’s an example of what’s up for offer for the first week of the promotion.
+I’ve purchased things from Daily Getaways the last couple of years but each of those purchases was for a specific situation.

-This week (Week 1 of the 5-week promotion), they’re offering theme park tickets from Universal Hollywood and Sea World/Busch Gardens/Discovery Cove, hotel points from IHG and Wyndham, vacation packages in Las Vegas and a rental car offer from Alamo
+Let’s look at some of the offers available during week 1.
+They’re offering theme park tickets from Sea World/Busch Gardens/Discovery Cove, hotel points from IHG and Wyndham, vacation packages in Las Vegas and a rental car offer from Alamo

 We’ve purchased Sea World tickets from this promotion for several years.
 We love to visit Sea World over the holidays, as we really like the job they do over Christmas.
-This year, we even got to meet Rudolph The Red Nosed Reindeer.
+Two years ago, we even got to meet Rudolph The Red Nosed Reindeer.

-Single day tickets for Sea World Orlando can go for up to $99.99 if you buy at the gate and advanced admission will usually cost you $79.99 if you buy online, at least 3 days in advance.
-The Daily Getaways price for the last several years has been $50 per ticket.
+Single day tickets for Sea World Orlando can go for up to $105 if you buy at the gate and advanced admission will usually cost you $90.50 if you buy online, at least 3 days in advance.
+The Daily Getaways price is $55 per ticket.

-IHG is selling up to 100,000 points for $580.
-That’ll get you two nights at most IHG properties in New York (except the Kimptons or Intercontinentals).
-If you think paying $600 for two nights in New York is a good deal (and in some instances, it might be), then it may be a good value to purchase points at this price.
+IHG is selling up to 100,000 points for $500.
+That’ll get you two nights at most IHG properties in Chicago (except for some Kimpton or Intercontinental Hotels).
+If you think paying $500 for two nights is a good deal (and in some instances, it might be), then it may be a good value to purchase points at this price.
 There are also many other instances where purchasing IHG points might make sense.

 So what’s the catch?

-Along with some other sales, discounts and good prices, we’re going to be listing the Daily Getaway sales each day here on Your Mileage May Vary.
-You can also sign up for reminders at the Daily Getaways website.
+Along with some other sales, discounts and good prices, we’re going to be listing the Daily Getaway sales we find interesting right here on Your Mileage May Vary.
+You can also sign up for reminders on the Daily Getaways website.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!